What’s your brand?

 Should you be looking for a significant career transformation or just looking for avenues to continue to grow and accelerate your path?
 We’re here to help!

-NYU Stern has released its 2018-19 essay questions, keeping its two core prompts from the previous application cycle.
+NYU Stern has released its 2019-20 essay questions, having kept the same prompts from the previous application cycle.

 Essay 1: Professional Aspirations – What are your short and long-term career goals?
 How will the MBA help you achieve them?
 (500 words)